Highlights of Morocco - In Comfort

 Accommodation

-The accommodation on this trip showcases the range of properties in Morocco.
-We spend: seven nights in riads; one night in a boutique hotel in Rabat; two nights in an auberge (inn) among desert dunes; two nights in a kasbah-style hotel in Skoura; and two nights in a rustic guesthouse in Imlil village.
+The accommodation on this trip includes seven nights in riads, one night in a boutique hotel in Rabat, two nights in an auberge among desert dunes, two nights in a hotel in Skoura, and two nights in a rustic guesthouse in Imlil village, offering a diverse Moroccan experience.

 Check out our Q&As